Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Experiments

 \textbf{Technical Details.} We evaluate 1B-parameter Llama models~\citep{llama3} to demonstrate the effectiveness of our model-based filtering approaches.
 The models are trained on either 70B or 119B tokens, balancing token quality and diversity.
 The smaller dataset (70B tokens) exposes the model to each token at most once (with a few exceptions where some tokens appear twice).
 The larger dataset (119B tokens) simulates longer training, resulting in increased token repetition.
 Training utilizes the HuggingFace Nanotron library~\citep{nanotron} with the AdamW optimizer~\citep{loshchilov2017decoupled} and a WSD learning rate schedule~\citep{hagele2024scaling}.

 To minimize the need for costly hyperparameter tuning, we maintain a consistent setup across all experiments.
 Specifically, we adopt the DeepSeek scaling law~\citep{deepseekai2024deepseekllmscalingopensource} with a batch size of 1.6M tokens, learning rate of 0.0008, and 2000 warmup steps.
-We provide our Nanotron config in Appendix~\ref{app:nanotron_details}.

-As base dataset, we use FineWeb-2~\citep{penedo2024fineweb-2}, which has been shown to provide a strong baseline across a variety of languages.
+As the base dataset, we use FineWeb-2~\citep{penedo2024fineweb-2}, which has been shown to provide a strong baseline across a variety of languages.
 Since FineWeb-2 is globally deduplicated, we rehydrate both filtered and unfiltered data using the hyperparameters recommended by~\citet{penedo2024fineweb-2}.

 To validate our method on English, we use three datasets: FineWeb~\citep{penedo2024fineweb} as the baseline, along with FineWeb-Edu~\citep{penedo2024fineweb} and DCLM~\citep{li2024datacomp}, both of which represent the current state-of-the-art.
 Tokenization is performed using the multilingual Mistral v3 (Tekken) tokenizer~\citep{tekkenV3}.
-All experiments are conducted using 80 NVIDIA GH200 chips.

 \textbf{Evaluation.} Our evaluation prioritizes a diverse range of tasks to ensure the models retain well-rounded capabilities, rather than focusing exclusively on knowledge-based tasks.
 Specifically, we include tasks covering reading comprehension, general knowledge, natural language understanding, common-sense reasoning, and generative tasks in the target language.
 To evaluate our approach, we use the HuggingFace LightEval library~\citep{lighteval}.